 There is nothing like a year of association to know and appreciate a true and loyal friend.
-Their National President, Margaret Anderson, has been that to me, and to the Order of the Sons of Union Veterans.
-And I, in turn, have given to the Auxiliary my loyal support, and any good turn I could do for them as I passed along the way was a pleasure.
-Speaking for the Sons of Union Veterans, I can assure our Auxiliary they will find us loyal to the core, and a standby attitude to assist if needed.
+Their National President, Margaret Anderson, has been that to me and to the Order of the Som of Union Veterans.
+And I, in turn, have given to the Auxiliary my loyal support, and any good turn I could do for them as I passed along the way was a pleasing for the Som of Union Veterans, I can assure our Auxiliary they will find us loyal to the core, and a standby attitude to assist if needed.